robisonsantos/money-monitor/DATABASE_SETUP.md

 ### Automatic Schema Creation

-The application automatically creates the database schema on startup if it doesn't exist.
-No manual migration commands are needed.
+The application automatically runs pending migrations on startup.
+For production deployments, you can also run migrations explicitly:

-1. Deploy your application
+1. Deploy your application with migration files
-2. The schema is created automatically on first request
+2. Run `npm run migrate` (optional - migrations run automatically)
+3. The application will have the latest schema
-3. Ready to use!
+4. Ready to use!

 ## Available Scripts